-The markings here are at the widest that help to get an accuracy of +/-1 of arc.
-For altitude readings that are greater than 45 degrees, the accuracy dissolves and comes to +/-1 degree near the base of the pillar.
+The markings here are at the widest that helps to get an accuracy of +/-1 of arc.
+For altitude readings that are greater than 45 degrees, the accuracy dissolves and comes to a +/-1 degree near the base of the pillar.

-The Daksinottara Bhitti or the Misra Yantra is known to be the smallest instrument of the Delhi observatory.
-This is located on the east facing a wall of the Misra complex which is a semicircular arch or more clearly, a double arc jointed at the top.
+The Daksinottara Bhatti or the Misra Yantra is known to be the smallest instrument of the Delhi observatory.
+This is located on the east-facing wall of the Misra complex which is a semicircular arch or more clearly, a double arc jointed at the top.

 The left quadrant has been graduated with 6 parts.
 Most of the divisions are 2.8cm wide with variations as much as 2.5mm.
 Devanagari script has been used in labeling the divisions.

 In order to measure the altitude of the midday sun with this instrument, a pin or rod needs to be held vertically above the scale so that the shadow of the pinfalls over the fixed style at the center.
 This part of the shadow that falls on the scale indicated the zenith distance of the sun.

 Similarly, the zenith distance of the moon can be determined in the process mentioned above but only if the moon is bright enough.
 With this instrument, the procedure for measuring the planet and star’s altitude is not quite possible because the instrument is too close to the ground to help to get an easy reading.